-- 2) What kinds of tasks is MFRL suitable for?: In general, MFRL is suitable for tasks with the following four features: - i) Relatively unchanged environment.
+2) What Kinds of Tasks Is MFRL Suitable For?: In general, MFRL is suitable for tasks with the following four features:

+i) Relatively unchanged environment.
 Policy learned by RL agents reflects the physical law in the training environments, which fundamentally determines the state transition probability.
-As shown in the diagram in Fig. 3a, environment generates rewards based on $\mathbb{P}(s{t+1} \mid s_t, a_t): \mathcal{S} \times \mathcal{A} \to \Delta(\mathcal{S})$ and feed the rewards to RL agent for policy updating.
+As shown in the diagram in Fig. 3(a), environment generates rewards based on $\mathbb{P}(s{t+1} | s_t, a_t) : S \times A \to \Delta(S)$ and feed the rewards to RL agent for policy updating.
 A new environment has distinct state transition probability function, which may have conflicts with the buffer data and trained policy.
 Thus, the working environment should not differ too much from the training environment.
 That's why in Tab.
-1, the training microgrids and validation microgrids usually have fixed topology and predefined disturbances.
+I, the training microgrids and validation microgrids usually have fixed topology and predefined disturbances.

-- ii) Clear control target.
+ii) Clear control target.
 Clear control targets facilitate the design of reward functions.
 The objective function in the optimization problem, optimal control, and MPC can be directly transformed to a reward function.
 With the function grouping and hierarchical structure in Fig. 1, the specific control targets can be briefly categorized into frequency regulation, voltage regulation equation, and economic benefits.
-Then, the voltage deviation [81], frequency deviation [82] and energy management cost/revenue [83] [84] are transformed into reward functions in (21) and (24).
-Crucially, a well-designed reward function gives the MFRL agent the best guide to learn the optimal policy. - iii) Available data.
+Then, the voltage deviation [81], frequency deviation [87] and energy management cost/revenue [83], [84] are transformed into reward functions in (21) and (24).
+Crucially, a well-designed reward function gives the MFRL agent the best guide to learn the optimal policy.

+iii) Available data.
 Environmental data must be accessible if the agent interacts with a real system.
 Also, the real environment should tolerate improper actions for exploration.
 If the environment is a simulator, the simulation should run quickly to allow for thousands of repetitions.
-For example, a fast a simulator and a real tokamak vessel were developed for training and validation in [30]. - iv) Acceptable control complexity.
-'Acceptable' refers to the control complexity, which should be neither too low nor too high.
+For example, a fast a simulator and a real tokamak vessel were developed for training and validation in [30].

+iv) Acceptable control complexity.
+'Acceptable' means that the control complexity should be neither too low nor too high.
 For each perspective summarized in the high-level research map, there is no research trying to replace all the controllers.
-Most of the research just focused on a specific task that a model-based controller cannot handle but MFRL can, because there is no need to replace a simple model-based controller that has good performance and it is unrealistic to let AI directly control the whole microgrid for now. - 3) How can MFRL be fused with the existing microgrid control framework?: MFRL is essentially a useful tool that serves microgrid control.
+Most of the research just focused on a specific task that a model-based controller cannot handle but MFRL can, because there is no need to replace a simple model-based controller that has good performance and it is unrealistic to let AI directly control the whole microgrid for now.

+3) How Can MFRL Be Fused With the Existing Microgrid Control Framework?: MFRL is essentially a useful tool that serves microgrid control.
 It follows microgrid control targets when fused with the existing control framework.
-In general, there are three ways of fusing as follows. - i).
+In general, there are three ways of fusing as follows.

+i).
 Model identification and parameter tuning.
 MFRL assists in identifying the uncertain models of the grid components accurately.
-Also, it can address the uncertainty and unavailability of model parameters and release the grid operators from complex and time-consuming parameter tuning, especially tuning a large model with many parameters. - ii).
+Also, it can address the uncertainty and unavailability of model parameters and release the grid operators from complex and time-consuming parameter tuning, especially tuning a large model with many parameters.

+Fig. 4.
+Microgrid testbeds [34] and MFRL environment.

+ii).
 Supplementary signal generation.
-MFRL can generate the supplementary control signals for model-based controllers, with which the current controllers can be made more robust and deal with complicated control tasks. - iii).
+MFRL can generate the supplementary control signals for model-based controllers, with which the current controllers can be made more robust and deal with complicated control tasks.

+iii).
 Controller substitution.
 MFRL can completely replace the existing model-based controllers if they are no longer effective.
-It needs fewer inputs but has better performance than model-based controllers owing to the ANN's strong fitting capability.
+It needs fewer inputs but has better performance than model-based controllers owing to the ANN's strong fitting capability,